Ofloxacin is a popular

 - Transient increase in liver enzymes

-Disclaimer: The above information is for general
+Disclaimer: The above information is for general understanding

-practitioner before taking the aforesaid medicine.
+taking the aforesaid medicine.